 N4365L: Four three six five lima, I’m headed to Wasilla.
 I’m about thirty miles west of the field, at ten thousand feet, um, I’m in a little over my head I think.

-Williams was able to radar identify the aircraft and provided a great deal of assistance, including weather reports, safe altitudes and reports from other pilots, including this one:
+Williams was able to radar identify the aircraft and provided a great deal of assistance, including weather reports, safe altitudes, and reports from other pilots, including ASA190.

 Williams: November six five lima roger I also got another aircraft just coming out of Anchorage.
 I’ll get a few pilot reports for you and we’re gonna try to see if Anchorage Approach has anyone in the Wasilla area that can get a better report for you.

-Above all else, Williams provided the pilot with a calm, confident voice, one that reassured him he was not alone, he was clearly visible on radar and that he had someone keeping an eye on his situation.
+Above all else, Williams provided the pilot with a calm, confident voice.
+He reassured him he was not alone, he was clearly visible on radar, and he had someone keeping an eye on his situation.

 With Ryan’s help, the pilot was able to find Wasilla and continue on to safety.